VickyMontanez/C-Tutorials/README.md

 Point p1 = new Point(1, 2);
 Console.WriteLine($"X: {p1.X}, Y: {p1.Y}"); // Output: X: 1, Y: 2
 ```
-Srtucts can contain methods like: constructors, equality comparison methods, hash code generation methods, and custom methods as required by your application.
+Structs can contain methods like: constructors, equality comparison methods, hash code generation methods, and custom methods as required by your application.

 1. **Constructor:**
    - **Description:** Initializes an instance of the struct.